 The thought of something happening to our loved ones is something none of us want to confront.

-Himalayan Salt Lamp Warning
+Himalayan Salt Lamps And Cats Warning

 As much as we like to think we have everything under control, things do still happen.

 Maddie Smith’s situation with her cat in New Zealand illustrates this point.
-To quote Maddie
+To quote Maddie…

 We initially thought this was just because she was so cold so we got her nice and toasty and left for work as usual.
-Wednesday afternoon Clayton arrived home from work and she had deteriorated dramatically so we rushed her to the vets.
+Wednesday afternoon, Clayton arrived home from work and she had deteriorated dramatically, so we rushed her to the vets.

-The vets were extremely concerned for her and could see she definitely had neurological problems because she simply could not walk properly, could not hear or see, couldn’t even eat or drink properly because she couldn’t function her tongue the best.
+The vets were extremely concerned for her and could see she definitely had neurological problems because she simply could not walk properly, could not hear or see, and couldn’t even eat or drink properly because she couldn’t function her tongue the best.

-So the vets ran some tests and they were all good, no worries.
+So the vets ran some tests, and they were all good, no worries.
 Until her bloods arrived back this morning, and she had extremely high sodium levels in her blood.

 Salt poisoning is EXTREMELY deadly to animals and she is basically a miracle to still be here now.
 These salt lamps are addictive to animals, and if they get a taste it becomes just like potato chips are to us!

 What Are Himalayan Salt Lamps?